 Developmental dysplasia is common in children and can affect many parts of the body, including the skeleton.
 Each type of dysplasia has different risk factors.
 It is not possible to prevent all types of dysplasia.
 However, avoiding some risk factors may help in some cases.

 This article outlines some of the most common forms of dysplasia in adults and children.

 There are many types of dysplasia that affect both children and adults.
 The most common types are:

 Dysplasia in children usually affects the child’s development.
 It can be present even before the child is born.
 Early diagnosis can lead to quick treatment in many cases.

-Some children have a condition called hip dysplasia or developmental dysplasia of the hip (DDH).
+Some children have a condition called hip dysplasia, or developmental dysplasia of the hip (DDH).

-This either means that:
+This can mean that:

 - the hip joint is in the wrong shape

 - the hip socket is not in the correct place to cover and support the leg bone